jaq316/ContainerTagRemover/CONTRIBUTING.md

 5. Ensure your changes pass all required checks and tests.
 6. Submit a pull request to the `main` branch of the original repository.

+Please use the [Pull Request Template](.github/PULL_REQUEST_TEMPLATE.md) located in the `.github` directory to structure your pull request.

 ## Development Setup

 To set up the development environment, follow these steps: